jiachengpan/jiachengpan.github.io/about/index.md

 I love solving problems, learning languages, and learning new ideas.
 <br><br>

-Currently I am an R&D engineer in Synopsys, focusing on testing CTS-related functions in IC Compiler II.
+I was an R&D engineer in Synopsys, focusing on testing CTS-related functions in IC Compiler II.
+I have just now resigned and am actively looking for a more intellectually challenging job.

 Some of my pet projects are uploaded as [Github repositories](http://github.com/jiachengpan).
 <br><br>

 Following are some details about me.
-Welcome to reach me by commenting below!
+Welcome to shoot me a mail or commenting below!

 <br>
 Cheers, <br>